esp-rs/espup/README.md

   -m, --profile-minimal
           Minifies the installation.

-          This will install a reduced version of LLVM, delete the folder where all the assets are downloaded, and, if installing ESP-IDF, delete some unncessary folders like docs and examples.
+          This will install a reduced version of LLVM, delete the folder where all the assets are downloaded, and, if installing ESP-IDF, delete some unnecessary folders like docs and examples.

   -t, --targets <TARGETS>
           Comma or space separated list of targets [esp32,esp32s2,esp32s3,esp32c2,esp32c3,all]